bmarian/sadness-chan/README.md

 # Usage
-Just play, like you would usually do :)
+Just play, like you would usually do and Sadness Chan will send you 'happy' whispers (50% chance) on natural 1s and natural 20s 😊.

-Or if you want to be sadder try `!sadness`.
+Or, if you need a 'pick-me-up' just type `!sadness` in the chat and blame the stats on the random algorithm.

 # License